AmedeeBulle/ttn-dashboard/README.md

   - Grafana
     - `TTN_GRAFANA_ADMIN_PASSWORD`: password for the admin user (additional users are defined in Grafana itself)
 1. Building container images.
-  The proxy container images are only available for the `x86-64`; if you run this setup on a different architecture, you will need to build these as well.
+  The proxy helper images are only available for the `x86-64` architecture; if you run this setup on a different architecture, you will need to build these images as well.
     - `x86-64` architecture: this is the common case, only the `Node-RED` container image needs to be built:
     ```
     docker-compose build